sonmarcho/sonmarcho.github.io/5-passions.md

 </blockquote>

-You can even characterize this friend with the fact that you met him in Shanghai, in the sense that you became friend with him while there.
+You can even characterize this friend with the fact that you met her in Shanghai, in the sense that you became friend with her while there.
 This is a bit the equivalent of a subordinate clause:

 <blockquote style="font-style: normal">